Ali Motahari

-Ali Motahhari (علی مطهری; born 26 January 1958) is an Iranian principlist politician.
+Ali Motahhari (علی مطهری; born 26 January 1958) is an Iranian politician.
 He is also named as a sort of conservative reformist, who represented Tehran, Rey, Shemiranat and Eslamshahr electoral district in the Parliament of Iran from 2008 to 2020.
 He was Second Deputy of the Parliament of Iran from 2016 until 2019.

 Motahhari is described as an orthodox politician with liberal conservative and moderate conservative views.
 He is the leader of the People's Voice Coalition.

 Motahhari heads Sadra Publications and teaches at University of Tehran, where he gained a PhD in philosophy.

 Biography

 Ali Motahhari was born in Tehran.
-His father is noted Islamic scholar Morteza Motahhari.
+His father was noted Islamic scholar Morteza Motahhari.

-Motahari is a brother-in-law of the current Speaker of the Parliament Ali Larijani, and a harsh critic of Mahmoud Ahmadinejad.
+Motahhari is a brother-in-law of the former Speaker of the Parliament Ali Larijani, and a harsh critic of Mahmoud Ahmadinejad.
 He criticized Ahmadinejad for his "self-centered" policies saying: "It is unprecedented and inappropriate that a president simply says I do not accept this law and will not execute it.
 This is a sign of despotism."
 Motahhari tried to summon Ahmadinejad to parliament to face questioning and possible impeachment.
 Though a conservative, he has been something of a maverick.

 On 13 March 2015, Motahari was injured in an attack by "motorcycle thugs" before giving a speech at Shiraz University.

 In 2020, he suggested that the Islamic Republic was to partially blame for the Israel–United Arab Emirates normalization agreement, saying "We have scared the Arabs and pushed them towards Israel.
 An example of this is storming the Saudi embassy and setting it ablaze.
 The policy of making Iran the enemy has been fruitful.
 This needs to be remedied."
 This was a highly unusual response contrasted to that of other Iranian politicians.

 On April 6, 2021, Motahari sparked controversy after he said in a podcast that European men were "not aroused and women are resorting to African men."